cncf/telecom-user-group/whitepaper/readme.md

 # Document

 There is a WIP document where the intended scope is summarized, and we collect contributions on the different topics.
 You can access [the document via this link](https://docs.google.com/document/d/1-zqxz5bdCLTuOEvi2ybADR3PcmzbBhNt6YkNnvx-KoA/edit?usp=sharing) (Google Docs).

+The draft of chapter 1 of the Telco User Group White can be [accessed via this link](https://docs.google.com/document/d/1LO6G4sWHJKKW77z7gj2Aqt3IF3dRJL5q6Q1wXI4Kj8g/edit?pli=1#heading=h.mk8qm2iyy17n) (Google Docs).

 # Contributing and commenting
 * Anyone can comment
 * To suggest (or change) a new topic please comment the **Chapter Overview**